GIScience/ors-map-client/src/plugins/readme.md

-# Plug-ins folder #
+# Plugins folder #

-Each plug-in must be contained in a folder created under the `plugins` folder.
+Each plug-in must be contained in a folder created under the `src/plugins` folder.
 For example: src/plugin/my-awesome-plugin.
 No file should be directly put in the root of the `plugins` folder.

 Each plug-in must have a class and methods/functions that can be called on hooks defined in the hooks.js.